RadekVyM/HamburgerMenuApp/README.md

 ## Features

-Only .NET MAUI APIs and [SimpleToolkit](https://github.com/RadekVyM/SimpleToolkit) library were used to create this sample.
+Only .NET MAUI APIs and my [SimpleToolkit](https://github.com/RadekVyM/SimpleToolkit) library were used to create this sample.

 <p align="center">
     <img src="./images/android.gif" width="220">